-Our Consumer International segment markets a variety of personal care, household and over-the-counter products in international subsidiary markets, including Australia, Brazil, Canada, France, Germany, Mexico and the United Kingdom and in global export markets around the world.
+Our Consumer International segment markets a variety of personal care, household and over-the-counter products in international subsidiary markets, including Australia, Canada, France, Germany, Mexico and the United Kingdom and in over 130 global export markets around the world, including China and Japan.

-Total Consumer International net sales represented approximately 17% of our consolidated net sales in 2018.
-Net sales of the businesses located in Europe, Canada, Mexico and Australia accounted for 33%, 29%, 9% and 9%, respectively, of our 2018 international net sales in this segment.
-No country in which we operate accounts for more than 9% of our total international net sales and no product line accounts for more than 20% of total international net sales.
+Total Consumer International net sales represented approximately 17% of our consolidated net sales in 2019.
+Net sales of the subsidiary businesses originating in Europe, Canada, Mexico and Australia accounted for 33%, 28%, 9% and 8%, respectively, of our 2019 international net sales in this segment.
+No other country in which we operate accounts for more than 15% of our total international net sales and no product line accounts for more than 20% of total international net sales.

-Some of our U.S. Power Brands such as ARM & HAMMER, BATISTE, NAIR, OXICLEAN, TROJAN, L'LL CRITTERS, SPINBRUSH and VITAFUSION are distributed in most of our international markets.
-In addition, we also export unique brands such as STERIMAR, natural nasal decongestant out of France and FEMFRESH, feminine hygiene portfolio out of the United Kingdom, in many countries around the world.
+Some of our U.S. Power Brands such as ARM & HAMMER, BATISTE, NAIR, OXICLEAN, TROJAN, L'IL CRITTERS, SPINBRUSH, WATERPIK, FLAWLESS and VITAFUSION are distributed in many of our international markets.
+In addition, we also export unique brands such as STERIMAR®, natural nasal decongestant out of France and FEMFRESH®, feminine hygiene portfolio out of the United Kingdom, to many countries around the world.

-We also market the CURASH line of babycare products in Australia, and GRAVOL anti-nauseant and RUB-A535 topical analgesic in Canada and other international markets.
+We also market the CURASH® line of babycare products in Australia, and GRAVOL® anti-nauseant and RUB-A535 topical analgesic in Canada and other international markets.
 We also sell WATERPIK water flossers and showerheads in Australia, Canada, Germany, France, the United Kingdom, Mexico and in other international markets.